VishnuGShephertz/Android_Buddy_Management_Using_App42/README.md

 # Running Sample

 This is a sample Android Buddy Mange app is made by using App42 back-end platform.
-It uses User,Upload,Buddy,Avatart service of App42 platform.It also uses Offline storage of App42 platform.
+It uses User,Upload,Buddy,Avatart service of App42 platform.It also uses Offline storage and offline cache management of App42 platform.
 Here are the few easy steps to run this sample app.

 1. [Register] (https://apphq.shephertz.com/register) with App42 platform.